 Oxygen Level 87 While Sleeping

 An oxygen saturation (SpO2) level of 87% while sleeping is considered low and can be indicative of a condition known as hypoxemia.
 Hypoxemia occurs when blood oxygen levels fall below the normal range of 95-100%.
-At 87%, your body is at the lower threshold of what’s considered acceptable in certain medical conditions but is not generally seen as a cause for concern.
+At 87%, your body is at the lower threshold of what’s considered acceptable in certain medical conditions but is generally seen as a cause for concern.
 Symptoms of mild hypoxemia can include headache, shortness of breath, and rapid heartbeat.
 If experienced, it’s crucial to consult a healthcare provider as prolonged exposure to lower oxygen levels can lead to complications such as cognitive impairment and heart issues.

 Oxygen Level 81 While Sleeping